Metropolitan-Council/MetroGIS-Aggregation/Readme.md

 When Portal password changes, remember to either change the password in the credential manager, or remove the entry entirely and run interactively.

 ### 3) Set up scheduled task
-The script can now be run non-interactively/automated
+The script can now be run non-interactively/automated.
+See this esri blog post for more info on setting up python scripts to run on a schedule. https://www.esri.com/arcgis-blog/products/arcgis-pro/analytics/schedule-a-python-script-or-model-to-run-at-a-prescribed-time-2019-update/